-10 Called up share capital
+11 Called up share capital

-2020 2019
+2021 2020

 £ £

 Issued and fully paid

 100 Ordinary shares of £1 each 100 100

-Notes to the Financial Statements (continued) For the Year Ended 31st March 2020
+Notes to the Financial Statements (continued) For the Year Ended 31st March 2021

-11 Related party transactions
+12 Related party transactions

-Aspiration Homes Limited Liability Partnership is a joint venture between Eastbourne Borough Council, the company's parent undertaking, and Lewes District Council, with each owning 50%.
+Aspiration Homes Limited Liability Partnership is a joint venture between Eastbourne Borough Council and Lewes District Council, both partners, with each owning 50%.
 By virtue of this relationship, it is a related party.
-There is no transaction to report this year, in 2019, there was disposal of an investment property to Aspiration Homes LLP for £465,000.
+The transaction in the year amounted to $\pounds1,206$ and no amount is due between both parties.